Coldplay: 2002–2004: A Rush of Blood to the Head

 Coldplay toured from 19 June 2002 to 8 September 2003 for the Rush of Blood to the Head Tour.
 They visited five continents, including co-headlining festival dates at Glastonbury Festival, V2003 and Rock Werchter.
 Many concerts showcased elaborate lighting and individualised screens reminiscent of U2's Elevation Tour and Nine Inch Nails' Fragility Tour.
 During the extended tour, Coldplay recorded a live DVD and CD, Live 2003, at Sydney's Hordern Pavilion.
 At the 2003 Brit Awards held at Earls Court, London, Coldplay received awards for Best British Group and Best British Album.
 On 28 August 2003, Coldplay performed "The Scientist" at the 2003 MTV Video Music Awards at the Radio City Music Hall in New York City and won three awards.

 In December 2003, readers of Rolling Stone magazine chose Coldplay as the best artist and the best band of the year.
 At that time the band covered the Pretenders' 1983 song "2000 Miles" (which was made available for download on their official website).
-"2000 Miles" was the top selling UK download that year, with proceeds from the sales donated to Future Forests and Stop Handgun Violence campaigns.
+"2000 Miles" was the top selling British download that year, with proceeds from the sales donated to Future Forests and Stop Handgun Violence campaigns.
 A Rush of Blood to the Head won the Grammy Award for Best Alternative Music Album at the 2003 Grammy Awards.
 At the 2004 Grammy Awards, Coldplay earned Record of the Year for "Clocks".

 2005–2007: X&Y

 In 2004, Coldplay released a satirical music video of a song from a fictional band, the Nappies, while recording their third album.
-X&Y was released in June 2005 in the UK and Europe.
+X&Y was released in June 2005 in the United Kingdom and Europe.
 This new, delayed release date had put the album back into the next fiscal year, and the late release was blamed for a drop in EMI's stock.
 It became the best-selling album of 2005 with worldwide sales of 8.3 million.
 The lead single, "Speed of Sound", made its radio and online music store debut on 18 April and was released as a CD on 23 May 2005.
-X&Y entered the album charts of 32 countries at the number one position and was the third-fastest-selling album in UK chart history.
-Following the album's release, Coldplay reinstated former manager Phil Harvey as a creative "jack of all trades", helping with creative elements such as designing live shows and producing music videos, and he has since been credited as a full member of the band.
+X&Y entered the album charts of 32 countries at the number one position and was the third-fastest-selling album in United Kingdom history.
+Following the album's release, Coldplay reinstated former manager Phil Harvey as a creative "jack of all trades", helping with creative elements such as designing live shows and producing music videos; he has since been credited as a full member of the band.